cthing/gradle-property-key-constants/README.md

 ### Constants Access Modifier

 By default, the generated constants and classes are given public access.
 The plugin can be configured to generate the constants and classes with package private access.
+Global configuration:

 ```kotlin
 import org.cthing.gradle.plugins.properties.SourceAccess